The podcast market will be worth around $5.03 billion by 2027.

 - Only basic analytics: It offers statistics like the number of downloads, the demographics of your audience, and the most popular episodes.
 You don’t get retention reports as you get with say Podbean.

-Bottomline: Buzzsprout checks all the boxes for a beginner podcast producer’s needs.
-It’s also suitable for advanced podcasters because of its easy-to-use dashboard, straightforward tools like magic mastering, integration with tools like Canva, Otter.ai, Temi, SEO capabilities, etc. If you are interested you can read my detailed review of BuzzSprout.
+π Bottomline: Buzzsprout checks all the boxes for a beginner podcast producer’s needs.
+It’s also suitable for advanced podcasters because of its easy-to-use dashboard, straightforward tools like magic mastering, integration with tools like Canva, Otter.ai, Temi, SEO capabilities, etc.

 Podbean

-The other key feature I love is the free podcast audio recording app.
-With this app, you can create and publish podcasts with studio quality from anywhere in the world.
-You can even add some rich background music, edit your recordings, add intros and outros, and publish your episode with just a few clicks.
+You can add rich background music, edit your recordings, add intros and outros, and publish your episode with just a few clicks.

 Pricing

-Pros
+Pros π

-- Unlimited hosting: There are no limits really!
+- Unlimited hosting: No limits at all!

-Cons
+Cons π

-Bottomline: Podbean is a powerful tool that provides various free plugins to extend the functionalities.
-Its Patron program, integration with PodAds, ad marketplace, and mobile apps make it worth the money.
+π Bottomline: Podbean is a powerful tool with various free plugins to extend its functions.
+Its Patron program, PodAds integration, ad marketplace, and mobile apps make it worth every rupee.

 Spreaker